screeps/docs/api/source/Game.md

 A global object representing the in-game market.
 See the [documentation](#Game-market) below.

-{% api_property Game.power 'object' %}
+{% api_property Game.gpl 'object' %}

-Your Power Level, an object with the following properties :
+Your Global Power Level, an object with the following properties :

 {% api_method_params %}
 level : number